Articles

 - Provides clear process, procedure, and policy documentation

-- Offers simple, visual procedure creation and process mapping
+- Offers step-by-step procedure creation and process mapping

-- Includes version control and basic employee onboarding/tracking
+- Includes version control and public/private sharing options

 Cons of SweetProcess:

-- Lacks advanced LMS features like testing, compliance tracking, or gamification
+- Lacks advanced LMS features such as SCORM support or gamification

-- Higher price point and minimum user requirements may limit accessibility for small businesses
+- High price point and user minimum may be a barrier for small businesses

 Connecteam is an all-in-one employee management app designed for deskless and frontline teams.
 The platform combines employee training, internal communication, time tracking, and scheduling in a single, mobile-first application.
 Its approach is highly effective for food production businesses with distributed or shift-based workforces.

 The platform provides a dedicated HR & Skills hub for creating courses, quizzes, and a searchable knowledge base.
-This supports onboarding and ongoing training for employees across multiple locations.
-Compliance tracking is included, helping food production companies meet regulatory requirements and maintain audit readiness.
+This supports new hire training and ongoing training for employees across multiple locations.
+Compliance tracking is included, helping food production companies manage policy acknowledgments and audit-readiness.

 Connecteam’s mobile-first design makes it accessible for employees on personal or company devices, supporting field and plant workers who may not have regular computer access.
 The Operations Hub includes time clocks, scheduling, checklists, and forms, streamlining daily processes for multi-site teams.